The Geometric Increase in Population

 The Destruction of Individuals

-Eggs or very young animals seem generally to suffer most, but this is not invariably the case.
+Eggs or very young animals suffer most.

-With plants there is a vast destruction of seeds, but, from some observations which I have made, I believe that it is the seedlings which suffer most from germinating in ground already thickly stocked with other plants.
+It is the seedlings which suffer most from germinating in ground already thickly stocked with other plants.

 Seedlings are destroyed in vast numbers by various enemies.